hams71/ETL-ELT-Talend/README.md

   <img src="Images/Mapping.PNG" width="850" >
 </p>

-- An excel sheet was also created which explains what operation performed.
+- An excel sheet was also created which explains what operations performed.
 - Each of the table will have a detailed sheet which tells what tranformations happened, at what layer(Staging, Load Ready, Core/Dim).
 - This is really helpful for other team member so see and interpret what happened.